Diseases Of The Arteries Veins And Lymphatic System Short Answers

 Answer:

-Lymphosarcoma Definition: It is defined as a malignant neoplastic disorder of the lymphoid tissue characterized by proliferation of atypical lymphocytes and their localization.
+Lymphosarcoma Definition: It is defined as a malignant neoplastic disorder of the lymphoid tissue characterized by the proliferation of atypical lymphocytes and their localization.
 In various parts of the body.

 Lymphosarcoma Clinical Features: